 What Are Essential Amino Acids?

 Essential amino acids might be the most familiar group, as amino acids are often described as the building blocks of protein.
-“The term ‘essential nutrients’ isn’t used as often, but we often hear of ‘essential amino acids,’ ” says Haynes.
+“The term ‘essential nutrients’ isn’t used as often, but we often hear of ‘essential amino acids,’ ” says Maguire.

 Protein-rich foods provide amino acids and, while your body can produce some of the 20 different amino acids it needs, nine of them are essential because (you guessed it) you can’t make them.